CostaHector/FileXplorer/readme.md

 2. only transfer, no ownership, start with "m_" or start with "m" and endwith "_";

 ## Devoloping Settings
+we suggest you to do following setting in git bash
 ```md
 git update-index --assume-unchange FileExplorerReadOnly.pro.user
 git update-index --assume-unchange FileExplorerTest.pro.user